Prompt Library · 36 prompts

 - [What makes the role unique]

-- Is honest about the role — doesn't promise more than we can deliver
+- Is honest about the role — does not promise more than we can deliver

-- Appeals to the right person and discourages the wrong person
+- Appeals to the right person and deters the wrong person

 - Max 400 words